Investigating Glyph Phonetic Information for Chinese Spell Checking: What Works and What's Next: Experiment-I: Probing for Character Glyph-Phonetic Information

 \paragraph{The Chinese PLMs encoded the glyph information of characters} From the results, we can see that for glyphs, all models outperform the control model.
 The results of the control are close to 50\% that there is no glyph information encoded in the input embedding, and the model guesses the result randomly.
-Secondly, compared with Chinese PLM such as Word2vec, the accuracy rate is stable above 75\%.
 Comparing Word2vec and other Chinese PLMs side-by-side, we find that the large-scale pre-trained model has a significant advantage over Word2vec, suggesting that large-scale pre-training can lead to better representation of characters.
-Finally, we find that the results of these Chinese PLMs are concentrated in a small interval.
-ChineseBERT boasts that it has introduced glyph phonetic information and has no advantage in the glyph.
-Since Chinese is a pictograph, font information is combined with semantic information.
+In addition, we find that the results of these Chinese PLMs are concentrated in a small interval.
+ChineseBERT boasts of introducing glyph-phonetic information, which do not have advantages in glyph.

 \paragraph{PLMs can hardly distinguish the phonetic features of Chinese characters}